nickstenning/annotator-store-py/README.txt

 Annotater is a inline web annotation system designed for easy integration into web applications.

-It also providers its own web annoation service.
+It also providers its own web annotation service.

 Getting Started